devicemanager/vagrant-docker-provider/README.md

 This will install Docker and pull the `alpine:latest` image.
 You can pull and run any image you'd like.

+The example Vagrantfile I made here will create an ubuntu and a centos cluster, with some examples on inline provisioning scripts.
+It starts with a fat machine that contains a lot, but this can now be reduced and added in the provisioning scripts, depending on your need.

 ### Example: ARM64

 If you want to test the ARM version on an Intel computer just uncomment the `docker.create_args` line which adds `--platform=linux/arm64` to the arguments.
 This will add the `--platform` flag to the `docker run` command to force the `aarch64` image to be used via `qemu`.